Adjectival/python_early_work/README.md

 ```

 ## OKay, finally, the Hangman game built at Hack University by yours truly, late July 2017
+### the display of underscores was not built after everything else... it is the game counter!
+### see how the fizzbuzz became the game over logic?
+#### still does not allow for words with duplicate letters :[

 ```python
 hackman_word = ['d', 'u', 'v', 'e', 't'] hackman_display = ['_','_','_','_','_']